akoltun/form_obj/README.md

 **WARNING!!!** The gem is still under development.
 Expecting braking changes.<br/>

 Form Object `FormObj::Form` is inherited from `TreeStruct` (https://github.com/akoltun/tree_struct).
+So on top of all `TreeStruct` functionality `FormObj::Obj` adds `update_attributes` method for mass update of attributes (similar to ActuveRecord) and syntax sugar to easily use ActiveModel::Validations and ActiveModel::Errors with `TreeStruct`.

+`Mappable` module included in `FormObj::Form` oblect allows to map form object to a model, load attributes from and attributes to it, represent form object as model hash (similar to `to_hash` method but includes only attributes mapped to the model and with model attributes names) and copy errors from the model(s) into a from object.

 ### Table of Contents